 Create a Custom audience from people who viewed your videos and engaged with your posts.
 You can even create a generic custom audience from everyone who engaged with your page.

 Once you have a sufficient number of people in each of your custom audiences, you can let Facebook help you find more people like that.

 While we used Warm leads to help you create Lookalike audiences, these people are still “cold”.
 You have not established trust with them.
-The best type of the campaigns for them are a Video View or an Engagement campaign.
+The best type of campaigns for them is a Video View or an Engagement campaign.

 It will give you an opportunity to add value and educate them.
 And if you already created a Custom Audience from your Facebook Engaged Users, that Custom Audience will continue to grow.